 Finally, there is the Source URL field.
 This should link to the page on which the content was originally found.
 Try to discover the source URL if you can, but if you can't then leave this field blank.

-We support SVG uploads.
+We support SVG posts.
 When you upload an SVG, we export PNG images from it for display on the site.
 But you can still download and view the SVG version using the download () and view () links on the content page.
-We use
+We use the

 librsvg to render the images.